ChristofferGreen/PathSpace/docs/design.md

 Especially for the networking part some checking for data consistency will be needed.

 ### Reactive programming
-The extendability of a PathSpace can be used to create a reactive data flow, for example by creating a child PathSpace that takes n other PathSpace paths as input and combines their values by grabbing from them or a PathSpace that performs a transformation on any data from n other paths.
+The extendability of a PathSpace can be used to create a reactive data flow, for example by creating a child PathSpace that takes n other PathSpace paths as input and combines their values by extractbing from them or a PathSpace that performs a transformation on any data from n other paths.
 Each tuple can be seen as a data stream as long as they are alive, when they run out of items the stream dies.
 One example could be a lambda within the space that waits for the left mouse button to be pressed via space.read<int>(“/system/mouse/button_down”, ReadOptions{.block=true}).

 ### Distributed Data
 Another specialisation is to create a PathSpace child that can replicate a space over several computers over the network.
 Duplicating data where needed.
 May use Asia for networking.
 Like a live object.